Purple coalition: Belgium

 In Belgian politics, the term is used as a term for the two federal governments of Prime Minister Guy Verhofstadt, from 1999 to 2008.
 These cabinets consisted of the Flemish and Francophone social-democratic parties (SP.A and PS) and the Flemish and Francophone liberal parties (Flemish Liberals and Democrats and the Liberal Reformist Party, which later became Open VLD and the Reformist Movement).
 The first government also included the Flemish and Francophone green parties Agalev (now known as Groen) and Ecolo.
-In a September 2022 interview,Bart de Wever, mayor of Antwerp, described Belgium as currently "purple-green".
+In a September 2022 interview, Bart de Wever, mayor of Antwerp, described Belgium as currently "purple-green".

+Finland

+Besides the Benelux countries, purple coalitions have also been presented in Finland, which have been called "red-blue coalitions" since 1980s.
+Those governments have been formed by social democratic SDP and centre-right liberal conservative NCP.
+Larger majority red-blue coalitions have also been called "rainbow coalitions" because large present of the parties from the left-wing via Green League to conservative liberal Swedish People's Party of Finland.